NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

 ~~~~~~~~~~~~~~~~~~~~

 To test the `Nanoscope` software functionality, by e.g. depositing a few small molecules with relaxed
-accuracy, you can use your laptop with a Linux OS.
+accuracy, you can use your laptop with a Linux OS or Windows with WSL (see below).
 Just make sure you have 20 GiB of free space on your local disk, and proceed
 with :ref:`getting_started_installation_workstation`.